 Carolyn has been with the JCC since 2010.
-She joined the administrative team with a BA in Graphic Design and many years of experience in design and marketing.
-She has worked with non-profit organizations including The Boselli Foundation, The Jacksonville Children's Commission, The Association of Fundraising Professionals, Juvenile Diabetes Research Foundation as well as Christ the King, Resurrection and Guardian Catholic Schools.
-She has a passion for helping children through the use of her artistic gifts.
+She joined the administrative team with a Bachelor of Arts in Graphic Design and many years of experience in design and marketing.
+Her background includes publishing, advertising, collegiate communications, prepress, web design, and corporate branding.
+She has worked with non-profit organizations including Special Olympics, The Boselli Foundation, The Jacksonville Children's Commission, The Association of Fundraising Professionals, Juvenile Diabetes Research Foundation as well as Christ the King, Resurrection and Guardian Catholic Schools.
+She has a passion for helping children and her community through the use of her artistic gifts.

-Carolyn has been living and working in Jacksonville since late 1991, but was born and raised in Cincinnati, Ohio where she was involved in vocal music, visual art and theater.
+Carolyn has been living and working in Jacksonville since late 1991, but was born and raised in Cincinnati, Ohio where she was involved in vocal music, visual art, and theater.
 She had the pleasure of getting to know Darren Dailey while working on Jacksonville's Dancing with the Stars benefiting the Boselli Foundation in 2010.
-She went on to plan and organize the same event for the Jacksonville Children's Chorus in 2011, 2013, 2014 and 2016.
-Carolyn is an avid ballroom dancer, along with her husband, Larry who owns A Social Affair Dance Studio.
-Their daughter Elyssa was a member of the JCC from 2010-2016.
+She went on to plan and organize the same event benefitting the Jacksonville Children's Chorus five times now since 2011.
+In recent years, Carolyn was an avid competitive ballroom dancer.
+Her husband Larry owns A Social Affair Dance Studio and their daughter Elyssa has been a member of the JCC since 2010.

 KATHERINE (KT) BOLING

 Business Manager & Development Officer

 KT joined the JCC team in 2016 as a member of the Finance Department.
 With a BS in Mechanical Engineering, and experience in project management, quality engineering, and accounting, KT joined our team as Accounting Assistant and is now the Business Manager and Development Officer for the Jacksonville Children’s Chorus.